savuzmir/blotter/team/_posts/2021-05-04-elena-gutierrez.md

 position: PhD Student
 alumni: false
 ---

-I am a PhD student on the MRC DTP in Neuroscience and Mental Health.
-I’m interested in the neural mechanisms of decision-making and how these may be biased in health and disease.
+I am a PhD student on the UCL MRC DTP in Neuroscience and Mental Health.
+I am interested in how the brain constructs models of the environment to learn and make decisions.
+This involves work on cognitive maps, abstract grid cells, and how novel value representations emerge in neurons during learning.